 I once worked at a startup and made a decision to leave when the company failed to keep up with one of their most basic legal obligations and ethical responsibilities – they stopped paying us on time and when they did, it sometimes even appeared in “installments”.
 It put me in a fairly precarious financial situation and it was a humiliating and stressful time for me, burning through my savings, borrowing money from friends, and even hustling some freelance writing work just to get by.

 So take it from someone who learned the hard way, don’t overlook the importance of money in the bank.

 How else can you find a job in Berlin?
-As you may not find that perfect job right away, one option is to take on an entry level position.
-Take a job as an intern, excel at it, and show your new employer why they should hire you for a more long term position and even give you a promotion and of course, pay raise.
+As you may not find that perfect job right away, one option is to take on an entry-level position.
+Take a job as an intern, excel at it, and show your new employer why they should hire you for a more long-term position and even give you a promotion and of course, a pay raise.
 Or take a job as a junior in a field in which you’re interested in gaining more experience, such as software development or data analysis.

 This tip is obviously more suited to recent graduates than seasoned professionals, but it could be a great starting point for someone without a lot of experience.